JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ### Delay and wait …

-Processes must not handle their events explicitly, but can call `delay!` or `wait!` or `take!` and `put!` … on their channels.
+Processes do not need to handle their events explicitly, but can call `delay!` or `wait!` or `take!` and `put!` … on their channels.
 This usually comes in handy.
 They are then suspended until certain conditions are met or requested resources are available.

 ```@docs
 delay!